Tex Burnett

-Fred Burnett (December 24, 1899 - February 9, 1962), nicknamed "Tex", was an American Negro league catcher and manager from the 1920s to the 1940s.
+Fred Burnett (December 24, 1899 - February 9, 1962), nicknamed "Tex", was an American Negro league baseball catcher and manager from the 1920s to the 1940s.

+Biography

 A native of Houston, Texas, Burnett broke into the Negro leagues in 1922 with the Pittsburgh Keystones.
+He was described as a "mediocre hitter" and "fair receiver".
 He went on to play for several teams, including the New York Black Yankees, whom he also managed for several years in the early 1940s.
+He worked for thirteen teams during his twenty-five year career.

 Burnett died in Los Angeles, California in 1962 at age 62.